 The grim discovery was made by matching names of victims to Little League’s database of players registered to play in and around Uvalde, President and CEO Stephen Keener said.

-The six who donned uniforms this this year were softball players Torres, Makenna Lee Elrod, Tess Mata and Alexandria “Lexi“ Aniyah Rubio and baseball players Jose Flores Jr. and Xavier Lopez, according to national Little League records and tributes posted by Uvalde Little League.
+The six who donned uniforms this year were softball players Torres, Makenna Lee Elrod, Tess Mata and Alexandria “Lexi“ Aniyah Rubio and baseball players Jose Flores Jr. and Xavier Lopez, according to national Little League records and tributes posted by Uvalde Little League.

 Keener and board Chairman Hugh E. Tanner said they don’t believe there has ever been another time when so many of their young players were killed in one day.